Tuesday, July 29, 2025

 An Email to the Pastors of My Church About True Community

-(Note that I've changed names in this post - and that it was written during an early morning weekly prayer time where one person shares, then we divide up and pray, and then we pray together.
-I wrote this during the individual prayer time.
-Also, it has taken me a while to post it.
+Three - It has taken me a while to post it.
 I wanted to really think about whether it should be posted - and to give those I sent it to time to react.
-Before you even read it, I want you to know that both of my pastors came to me separately and apologized.
-They each acknowledged that they dropped the ball on this and they would work on ways to hopefully make this less likely to happen to others in the future.)
+Before you read it, I want you to know that both of my pastors came to me separately and apologized.
+They each acknowledged that they dropped the ball on this and they would work on ways to hopefully make this less likely to happen to others in the future.

 This might not be the best use of time for prayer - and this wasn't my intention when I came this morning - but what our speaker this morning said touched on something I've been debating on bringing up.

 You both know how much I love this church.
-I also think you both know that I was pretty much dedicated to never going to church again just over a year ago (other than Deaf Church, and that was to practice sign language more than being "at church").
+I also think you both know that I was pretty much dedicated to never going to church again just over a year ago (other than to Deaf Church, and that was to practice sign language more than being "at church").
 While covering the K-Love Fan Awards Weekend last year (the weekend before first coming here), God did a work in me and I had a desire to find a church.
-I had no idea where to start but when I googled it, this church jumped off the screen at me.
+I had no idea where to start but when I googled it, this church's name jumped off the screen at me.
 When I watched a video of a service I pretty much knew.

 It took maybe 15 minutes for me to fall in love when I first came June 2, 2024.
 This church ticked off almost every box that I had prayed about in the past (before I gave up on church).
-There wasn't a doubt that I knew I supposed to attend this church.
+There wasn't a doubt that I was supposed to attend this church.

 And I was right.
 It is an amazing church.
 I believe that God is doing great things here.

-But I recently had something happen that made me have to fight a battle on whether I could stay or go back to where I was before - being so hurt that I couldn't get past it - giving up on the idea of church again.
+But I recently had something happen that made me have to fight a battle on whether I could stay or go back to where I was before - being so hurt that I couldn't get past it and giving up on the idea of church again.

 I think you both know about my daughter moving back home - I've shared about it in several prayer requests.
 Well, she doesn't have anyone who could help her move and other than at church, my husband and I don't know many in the area (one issue with freelancing).
 The few friends we have are either older or live far away.
 We couldn't afford to hire anyone.
 Those in my family have various health issues that kept them from helping.